tofke/VPS-for-MN/README.md

 I'll update it to get you information on other Linux flavours over time (RedHat based for example).

+## 1. The first step is to get yourself a decent server
-## 1. See this page on the wiki for some examples of VPS providers :
+See this page on the wiki for some examples of VPS providers :

 https://github.com/tofke/VPS-for-MN/wiki/Choose-a-VPS-provider

 ## 2. When you connect to your new server, you should update the basic OS !